coreos/docs/os/booting-on-interoute.md

 # Running CoreOS on Interoute VDC

-[Interoute Virtual Data Centre](https://cloudstore.interoute.com/what_is_vdc) is an Infrastructure-as-a-Service platform, which is integrated into Interoute's high-performance [global fibre optic network](https://cloudstore.interoute.com/networking).
+[Interoute Virtual Data Centre](https://cloudstore.interoute.com/what_is_vdc) is an Infrastructure-as-a-Service platform, which is integrated into Interoute's [global fibre optic network](https://cloudstore.interoute.com/networking).

 This document is a guide to deploying a single CoreOS virtual machine on Interoute VDC.
 The CoreOS default configuration of SSH keypair-based authentication will be used.

 Note: commands beginning with '$' are to be typed into the command line, and commands beginning '>' are to be typed into Cloudmonkey.
-Long lines of code have been broken up for display purposes, indicated by a continuation symbol '\', but if you copy the code make sure to remove any linebreaks.

 ## Prerequisites

 The following are assumed:

 * You have an Interoute VDC account.
 You can easily [sign up for a free trial](https://cloudstore.interoute.com/vdc-trial).
-* You have got an API key and Secret key for your VDC account ([how to generate API access keys for VDC](http://cloudstore.interoute.com/knowledge-centre/library/vdc-api-introduction-api)).
+* You have an API key and a Secret key for your VDC account.
+See [how to generate API access keys for VDC](http://cloudstore.interoute.com/knowledge-centre/library/vdc-api-introduction-api) if you need to create these.
 * You have the Cloudmonkey command line tool installed and configured for Interoute VDC on the computer that you are working on.

 ## Cloudmonkey Setup